LarsSchimmelpfennig/civic-mcp-server/README.md

 ## Evaluation Scripts

-All evaluation files are located in eval_QA_experiment/
+All evaluation files are located in eval_QA_experiment.
+The file agent_mode_run_results.csv contains the agent mode prompts and responses; the associated chat URLs were created but may no longer be available.
+QA_triplet_dataset.csv contains the 100 unique (Molecular Profile, Disease, Therapy) triplets along with their expected answers.

 ## License